lohfu/poirot/README.md

 # poirot

-Solves cases.
-For strings.
-It converts strings between different cases, ie. from camelCase to spinal-case.
+Solves most cases.
+It converts strings between different cases, eg. from camelCase to kebab-case.